FaisalAbusharar/CVDA/README.md

 **CVDA** makes it simple, using the power of Discord to give you remote access without any unnecessary bloat.

 This software currently only works for Windows systems.
+Application itself is 19MB, Dependencies are roughly ~35MB in size.
+All folders can be removed after executable has been installed & run.
+Python 3.10 is around 120 MB.
+Total application size is: 174MB.

 ---